Tyler799/Mechwarrior3Guide/Guide.md

 6: RTSS doesn't seem to work for Pirate's Moon, either that or it doesn't like having two different executables with the same name.
 Either way, enabling vsync + 59Hz in dgVooDoo seemed to do the trick for me.
 You'll need to test it yourself to be sure.
 If not, let me know and I'll try to get a better workaround.

 7: (Optional) The [Pirate's Moon Weapon Mod 1.0](http://mech3mod.weebly.com/downloads.html) is similar to the one for Mechwarrior 3.
-There's a patch [here](https://cdn.discordapp.com/attachments/553933862330433546/554704233233121290/reader.zip) that fixes the first mission so you spawn in the Centurion like you're supposed to.
+There's an updated v1.1 version [here](https://drive.google.com/file/d/1sguDqWu_8hmjI92cNTSdwJ15CqdS5_OW/view) that was posted on Discord.

 8: Play!
 It works great from my testing.